AlTurobov/AlTurobov/README.md

 - 👋 Hi, I’m Aleksey, Research Fellow (HSE University)
 - 👀 I’m interested in Political Science ("computational") & Data Science
-- 🌱 I’m currently PhD student (Doctoral School of Political Science)
+- 🌱 I’m currently Research Fellow and Lecturer at HSE University (Faculty of Social Sciences; School of Politics and Governance)

 <!---
 AlTurobov/AlTurobov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.